crowdbrew/crowdbrew-frontend/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Development workflow

+Do not push directly into main branches.
+Submit pull requests.

 ## Prerequisites

 You will need the following things properly installed on your computer.